Josh Cunningham: Career

-The Waifs [1992 - Current]
+The Waifs (1992–present)

 Cunningham met Donna and Vikki Simpson while the two sisters played gigs in Broome, in 1992.
 At the time, Cunningham was playing bass guitar in an all-male band.
 Donna Simpson described, on The Waifs' official website, how they met:

 "We jammed for about 10 minutes and I asked him to join the band and he said "ok"...
 Just like that, and we became The Waifs."

 In 2003, they became an "overnight sensation" when they picked up four ARIA awards for their album Up All Night and had radio success with several of the tracks from that album including "London Still" and "Lighthouse Man".

 The Waifs have opened for and shared stages with many high-profile artists along the way, most notably being personally invited by Bob Dylan to join him for over thirty shows in the US in 2003.

-Felicity Urquhart & Josh Cunningham (2000 - Present)
+Felicity Urquhart & Josh Cunningham (2000–present)

 In 2020 Cunningham teamed up in music and in life with Australian country music star Felicity Urquhart.
 Their ARIA and 4 times Golden Guitar-nominated debut album The Song Club, blended Cunningham's signature folk/roots sound with Felicity's country leanings and established the duo as a potent musical force.

-Described by The Australian's Phil Stafford as "Australia's first couple of folk-country," Urquhart and Cunningham topped the pool at the 2024 Golden Guitar Awards for both nominations (six) and wins (three) for their follow up album Birdsong, released in September 2023..
+Described by The Australian's Phil Stafford as "Australia's first couple of folk-country," Urquhart and Cunningham topped the pool at the 2024 Golden Guitar Awards for both nominations (six) and wins (three) for their follow up album Birdsong, released in September 2023.